apache/tvm/docs/how_to/deploy/adreno.rst

    cd build
    cp ../cmake/config.cmake .

+   # Enable RPC capability to communicate to remote device.
    echo set\(USE_RPC ON\) >> config.cmake
+   # We use graph executor for any host(x86) side verification of the model.
    echo set\(USE_GRAPH_EXECUTOR ON\) >> config.cmake
+   # Enable backtrace if possible for more ebug information on any crash.
    echo set\(USE_LIBBACKTRACE AUTO\) >> config.cmake
+   # The target_host will be llvm.
    echo set\(USE_LLVM ON\) >> config.cmake

 Additionally we can push below config entry to compile with OpenCLML support.